Our News and Views

 All payment gateways will accept credit cards or Mastercard and Visa cheque cards, and some payment gateways will also accept Debit cards (which require a PIN number) EFT and bitcoins.

-5 important questions to ask
+5 Important questions to ask:

 1. Does it support my home currency and country?